brain4tech/lip/README.md

 *read*-tokens stay valid over multiple application restarts, while *write*-tokens need to be created after every restart.
 To invalidate all existing tokens, modify the JWT secret.
 It should be best practice to invalidate *write*-tokens after usage.
 This happens automatically after 6 minutes, but during this time no other *write*-token can be created.

 When deleting an id `a` and recreating it (`a'`), all existing JWTs for `a` will not work for `a'`.
 This ensures that JWTs must be generated for every "new" id.

+#### Lifetimes
+Each token can have a lifetime, measured in seconds.
+It can be set and updated to everything between -1 and 31536000 (one year). `-1` stands for inifinte, `0` for a token deletion within the next second.

+Token lifetimes are calculated lazily and thus deleted at the next access.

 ### API endpoint reference
 Some general things to consider, before going into the details: